ElPainis/Fly-E3-Pro-v3/README.md

 ()  GPIO pins to set at micro-controller startup

 ## Flash Firmware
+> [!TIP]
-I recommend using [Katapult](https://github.com/Arksine/katapult) as flash method.
+> I recommend using [Katapult](https://github.com/Arksine/katapult) as flash method.
 It's **not necessary** but a quality of live upgrade as you dont have to use SD-Cards anymore, once you set it up.
 It comes handy when Klipper-Updates go live and you want to use new features which require firmeware updates.
 You can easily flash firmeware via the SSH-Console not even touching the MOBO or printer.
+>

-But a wise man once told me:
+> But a wise man told me once:
-'We have different tastes and different preferences.'
-So you dont have to use it.
+'We have different tastes and different preferences.
+>

-Mind the follow changes in firmeware compilation:
+>Mind the follow changes in firmeware compilation:

-Bootloader offset (32KiB bootloader)  --->
+> Bootloader offset (32KiB bootloader)  --->
+>

-USB ids  --->
+> USB ids  --->

 ⏲️ At this point, it's not possible to tell with certainty whether your flash was successful, continue on with the guide.